Gray-Stone/plant-watering-agent/Journal/21-self-setup-moveit.md

 * PointCloud Occupancy Map Updater, takes in point clouds.
 * depth image occupancy map updater.
 Take in Depth image.

+However, the floor is going to be count into the octomap by moveit, since moveit have no idea what a floor is (it's not designed for mobile robot).
+Which mean the base won't be able to move anywhere when generating point cloud in this way.

 ### Using rtabmap's octomap

 Since updating the octomap is actually eats a lot of computing power. one should directly give the existing 3d map from rtabmap to moveit.